dewittpe/ensr/README.md

 ### Clone and Install
 There are detailed instructions for cloning the repo in the `CONTRIBUTING.md` file.
-Windows users need to read the details for cloning the repo so that symbolic links will be handled correctly.
 After cloning use the makefile to build, check, and install the ensr package, e.g.,

     make install